 I noticed in reviewing the Allegro that there were constant complaints about the inconsistency of key velocity.
 Many users were saying that when pressing certain keys with the same intensity, the Williams Allegro would play the notes at varying velocities.
 I tried this out with the Allegro and found this to be true.
 Williams Pianos representatives have stated that they are aware of the issue, and have issued some type of firmware fix.
 For me this is a pretty serious problem, and if it continues, I suggest looking into the Casio CDP-120, which has a similar price range.

-Below, please view a list of some of the best selling pianos available on Amazon, and compare their prices and features to the Williams Allegro:
+Below, please view a list of some of the best selling pianos available online, and compare their prices and features to the Williams Allegro:

 More Features of the Williams Allegro

 The piano has 64-note polyphony, which again for its price is pretty impressive.
 Some pricier models don’t even have 60, or even 40 notes of polyphony.
 You shouldn’t be expecting to dazzle a crowd with a great variety of instrument-themed performances, as the Allegro only comes with a basic 8 tones.
 There are two pianos, two electric pianos, a church and jazz organ, strings, and an upright bass sound.
 For the most part, all of these sounds are decent, but the main grand piano sounded a bit off to me.
 Again, I don’t want to be too harsh, as I’ve spent most of my time with high-end Yamahas, Korgs, and Privias, but for one of the only portable digital pianos on their line, I thought they could do a little bit better.